Will DOJ Report, Loretta Lynch News On Chicago P.D. Change Obama’s Retirement Plans?

 “I’ll go back to doing the kinds of work that I was doing before, just trying to find ways to help people.
 Help young people get educations, and help people get jobs, and try to bring businesses into neighborhoods that don’t have enough businesses.
 That’s the kind of work that I really love to do.”

-Adding to this, Daily Beast reported on May 5, 2015, that insiders told them that Obama’s retirement will be focused around an organization he created called My Brother’s Keeper Alliance.
+Adding to this, The Daily Beast reported on May 5, 2015, that insiders told them that Obama’s retirement will be focused around an organization he created called My Brother’s Keeper Alliance.

-The intended focus of Obama’s group is “aimed at providing opportunity and a shot at the American Dream for the most disadvantaged segment of society—boys and young men of color.”
+The intended focus of Obama’s group is “providing opportunity and a shot at the American Dream for the most disadvantaged segment of society—boys and young men of color.”

 With this in mind, it would not be impossible to believe that, during his retirement, Obama would be interested in quelling circumstances behind the data presented by Loretta Lynch and the DOJ concerning Chicago and the police department.

-Concerning the current police excessive force report from data collected by the Department of Justice, Loretta Lynch stated that the Chicago Police Department was found to be using excessive force — especially towards young minorities.
+Concerning the current police excessive force report from data collected by the Department of Justice, Loretta Lynch stated that the Chicago Police Department was found to be using excessive force, especially towards young minorities.

 Some of the most shocking remarks made by Loretta Lynch about the DOJ report is that Chicago police have a “pervasive cover-up culture.”